Frequently asked questions

 Every student with a disability has individual needs, experiences and functional abilities so there is no typical or uniform testing experience for students with a disability.

-As is currently the case for NAPLAN, adjustments are provided for students with disability, including assistive technology, with approval from NESA.
-Learn more about adjustments at: http://nap.edu.au/naplan/school-support/national-protocols-fortest-administration.
+As is currently the case for NAPLAN, adjustments are provided for students with disability, including assistive technology, with approval from NSW Education Standards Authority (NESA).
+Learn more about adjustments at: https://www.nap.edu.au/naplan/school-support/adjustments-for-students-with-disability

 NAPLAN Online will have alternate items for students with visual, auditory and/or motor disabilities who may not be able to access specific item types.

-Adjustments available in NAPLAN Online will be at least equivalent to what is currently available for NAPLAN pen and paper.
+Adjustments available in NAPLAN Online will be at least equivalent to what is currently available for NAPLAN paper.

 A tailored test design means that students are less likely to become disengaged if the questions are too easy or frustrated if they are too difficult.
 The online format will allow domains such as spelling to be tested using audio delivery, which closely replicates the way it is taught and assessed in day to day practice.